 - Is there four-wheel drive or all-wheel drive for the snow?

-However, there are also some more advanced safety features you’ll want to consider:
+Over the years, there have been considerable improvements in the safety features available in vehicles.
+Therefore, there are also some more advanced safety features you’ll want to consider:

 - Is there a backup camera or blind spot detection?